 In a small city on the Atlantic Ocean, the aftermath of hurricane Dorian changed the streetscape.
-Toppled trees blocked the roads and their root systems pulled up sidewalk pavers.
+Toppled trees blocked the roads, and their root systems pulled up sidewalk pavers.
 Houses and buildings were damaged.
-You may have seen news footage of a construction crane that blew down in the wind and twisted itself around the building it was helping to construct.
+You may have seen news footage of a construction crane that blew down in the wind and twisted around the building it was helping to construct.

 Conducting thorough investigations and revisiting what went wrong with your crew can help save lives.
 What shape would you and your infrastructure be in after such an event?
 Are plans in place to respond efficiently and safely to minimize risk and manage hazards?

 Have you ever suffered an accident at work that changed everything?
 Maybe a piece of equipment was damaged, which messed up the schedule by a week.
 Maybe someone lost a finger, which messed up the rest of their life.
 How did you react?
 How did your crew react?
 After the shock of the incident and the discussions about safety, did everything go back to how it was?
 If the accident was minor, likely, it was soon forgotten.
 But forgetting about an accident, whether large or small, is a big mistake.